juliusikkala/slang-cpu-utils/README.md

 extra tools are very welcome as PRs!
 It's also unstable.
 No warranties.
 See [LICENSE](LICENSE) for details.

+## Building

+To build the utility library and tests in this repository, you need to have Slang binaries available somewhere.
+This project often uses latest and experimental features of the compiler, so it's best to download or compile the latest version.

+If you have Slangc installed system-wide, the toolchain files should just find it.
+Otherwise, you'll need to use the `CMAKE_Slang_COMPILER` option to provide the path.

+### Linux

+### Windows

+I'm not a Windows expert, but I got this compiling on Windows with the method below.
+If you've got a simpler way to do this, please let me know!

+1. Install [CMake](https://cmake.org), [Ninja](https://ninja-build.org) and [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) (Community edition is fine, we just need the MSVC compiler from this).
+2. Open "x64 Native Tools Command Prompt for VS 2022" from the Windows start menu
+3. Navigate to the root of this repository.
+4. Run `cmake -G Ninja -S . -B build` [^1][^2]
+5. Run `cmake --build build` [^3][^4]

+[^1]: It's important to specify Ninja as the generator, as the Visual Studio generator does not appear to deal with custom languages too well.
+[^2]: If this doesn't find the Slang compiler, you should give CMake the path to it, so `cmake -G Ninja -S . -B build -DCMAKE_Slang_Compiler=C:\path\to\your\slang\bin\slangc`.
+[^3]: If you see a bunch of errors about imports from the Slang compiler, you'll just need to run this command again.
+It's got something to do with the depfiles on Windows and Ninja...
+[^4]: If you see a bunch of other errors, it's likely that an old version of Slang was found (e.g. the version that comes with Vulkan SDK).
+So you should define the path to your newer build in that case as well.

 ## cmake

 This directory contains toolchain files for compiling Slang CPU software with